Personal Injury Glossary with Definitions

 Guardian Ad Litem

-A person appointed by a judge to protect the litigation interests of a person who cannot take care of themselves.
+A person appointed by a judge to protect the litigation interests of a person who cannot take care of themselves in the litigation process.

 For example, a person with a catastrophic head injury may not be able to understand what is going on in their case and they should have guardian ad litem appointed to help them.